How Long Will Alcohol Detox Take?

 A smaller percentage of people experience alcohol withdrawal may experience hallucinations within this timeframe.

 24 to 48 hours

 Minor withdrawal symptoms like headaches continue up to this time and may peak at the 18th to 24th hour.
 These minor symptoms will start to decrease after four to five days.

 DTs may be experienced by a small number of individuals and may happen around this time.
 DTs cause a high heart rate and temperature and seizures.

 Moderate symptoms such as rapid heart rate and illusions may happen at this point, and may last for months in some cases.
 Around this time, withdrawal symptoms are at their worst.

 Factors Affecting Withdrawal

 A number of factors may affect the length of withdrawal.
 For DTs, common risk factors include abnormal liver function, history of DTs and seizures, low platelet, potassium, and sodium levels, age, and use of other drugs, among others.
-Those with these risk factors are advised to withdraw in a rehab facility where they can be assisted by qualified addiction specialists.
+Those with these risk factors are advised to withdraw in a Los Angeles Alcohol detox facility where they can be assisted by qualified addiction specialists.